 - 1 Tbs finely chopped parsley

 Season chicken with salt and pepper.
-Working with one breast half at a time, spread one side with 2 tbsp. goat cheese and top with one slice prosciutto; roll into a tight cylinder.
+Working with one breast half at a time, spread one side with 2 tablespoons cheese and top with one slice prosciutto; roll into a tight cylinder.
 Using kitchen twine, tie chicken roll 1" in from each end.
 Snip off excess twine.

 Transfer chicken to a platter.
 Remove skillet from heat; swirl in remaining butter to make a smooth sauce.
 Spoon sauce over chicken; sprinkle with parsley.
-Serve with rice.
+Serve with rice or bucatini pasta.